pyLuna/moms_best/server/docs/METADATA.md

 ## Implementation

 Api key must be sent in headers as `x-api-key`.
-Middleware will automatically extract this and validated by the `validateApiKey` function.
+Middleware will automatically extract this and validated by the server.

 To add a role-based API use the `authorize(role)` to add as a middleware for that API Route